1. English

 About the Sacred Valley

 The Sacred Valley of the Incas also known as “Valle Sagrado” starts outside of Cusco in the town of Pisac.
 It extends from Pisac all the way to Ollantaytambo, nestled between Cusco and the Majestic Machu Picchu.
-The valley is formed by the Urubamba River also known as the Volcano River.
+The valley is formed by the Urubamba River.
 It’s flanked by two prominent mountain peaks, Sahuasiray (height: 5 818m/ 19 088ft) in Calca and Veronica Mountain (height: 5893m/ 19 334ft) in Ollantaytambo.

 This Valley was the center of Tahuantinsuyo, the largest known empire in the Western Hemisphere, from Colombia and Ecuador, passing through Peru and Bolivia, to the northern part of the nations of Argentina and Chile; and its capital is the city of Cusco, which was known as the “navel of the world.”
 The sacred valley has always been an agricultural hub and still remains so.